frederic-hallein/physics-engine/README.md

 #### ImGui Debug Window

-- **Reset Camera Button:** Instantly returns the camera to its original position and orientation (Key shortcut R).
+- **Reset Camera Button:** Instantly returns the camera to its original position and orientation (Key shortcut C).

-## Notes

-- Meshes are loaded using ASSIMP, so you can use `.obj`, `.fbx`, and other supported formats.
-- If you encounter errors related to missing dependencies, ensure all required libraries are installed and available to CMake.
-- For custom or non-system installs of dependencies, set `CMAKE_PREFIX_PATH` or use `-D` flags with `cmake`.
+- **Reset Scene Button:** Resets all objects to their initial positions (Key shortcut S).
+- **Gravity, Alpha, Beta Sliders:** Adjust simulation parameters using the sliders.
+- **PBD Substeps:** Adjust the number of XPBD solver substeps using the slider.
+- **Enable Distance Constraints:** Toggle distance constraint calculations on/off.
+- **Enable Volume Constraints:** Toggle volume constraint calculations on/off.

 ## Screenshot